Iconic luxury castle in the heart of Devon's Dartmoor National Park

 From 1946 to 1983, it was returned to the Great Western Railway and re-opened as a hotel.
 It then changed owners again in 1991 when considerable expansion took place and the golf course became a top priority, shortly becoming one of England's finest courses.
 The Manor House became Bovey Castle in 2003 and since then has continued to expand with the addition of the 22 lodges, spa and pool and underwent further refurbishment in 2008.

 Dogs are permitted with prior arrangement but must be well behaved and house trained.
-They are not permitted in either restaurant, or in the bar, Adam room and Library public rooms.
+They are not permitted in either restaurant, the bar, Adam room and Library public rooms.
 Cost is £25 per night per dog.
 Cages, bowls and bedding are available on request.
 Some Castle Rooms are dog friendly

 Other UK hotels that may be of interest